vishwakarma-31/trading_bot/docs/system_architecture.md

 ### 3. Data Acquisition Module

-**Purpose**: Connects to the GoMarket APIs and fetches market data from multiple exchanges.
+**Purpose**: Connects to cryptocurrency exchange APIs and fetches market data from multiple exchanges.

 **Inputs**:
 - Exchange names and symbols to monitor